About the Author

 Set amid the rugged coastline and colonial churn of the Pacific Northwest in the 1840s,The Sea Otter Adventure is a gripping historical novel of survival, greed, kinship, and transformation.

-When Bill, a Harvard student, loses his father and his future, he abandons the ivy towers for the treacherous promise of fortune in the Pacific fur trade.
-Drawn to Astoria by the lucrative demand for sea otter pelts, Bill embarks on a voyage that soon unravels into a life-altering odyssey.
-Shipwrecked off the coast of Alaska with a sharp-tongued Welsh sailor named Gwyn, Bill's journey tangles with Indigenous worlds, imperial ambitions, and the limits of his values.
+When Bill, a Harvard student, loses his father and his future, he abandons the ivy towers to the treacherous promise of fortune in the Pacific fur trade.
+But his father's death brings unanswered questions.
+Nonetheless Bill embarks on a voyage that soon develops into a life-altering odyssey.